hcplayer1988/Videoflix/README.md

 ### Upload Flow

-1. Upload video via Django Admin (`/admin/`) or API (`POST /api/upload/`)
+1. Upload video via Django Admin (`/admin/`) under **Upload App → File Uploads → Add**
 2. `post_save` signal fires on `FileUpload` save
 3. A `Video` object is automatically created in `content_app`
-4. HLS conversion job is enqueued in the `low` priority RQ queue
+4. HLS conversion job is enqueued in the `default` RQ queue
 5. ffmpeg converts the video to 480p, 720p and 1080p HLS format
-6. Thumbnail is extracted from the first second of the video
+6. Thumbnail is extracted from the video and saved to the `Video` object

-7. Thumbnail is saved to the `Video` object
+> ℹ️ **Note:** When uploading via the Admin Panel, the browser may show a 500 error briefly after saving.
+This is normal — simply refresh the page and the video will appear correctly.
+The HLS conversion runs in the background and completes within a few seconds to minutes depending on video length.

 ### HLS File Structure